Complexity of trust-region methods with unbounded Hessian approximations for smooth and nonsmooth optimization: Introduction

-\citet{cartis-gould-toint-2010} show that the steepest descent method and Newton's method for smooth problems may converge in as many as \(O(\epsilon^{-2})\) iterations, and that the bound is sharp for the steepest descent method.
+We now review determinant complexity analyses of trust-region and related methods for smooth optimization. \citet{cartis-gould-toint-2010} show that the steepest descent method and Newton's method for smooth problems may converge in as many as \(O(\epsilon^{-2})\) iterations, and that the bound is sharp for the steepest descent method.
+The analysis assumes that the Hessian remains uniformly bounded.
 In addition, they prove that it is possible to construct an example where Newton's method is arbitrarily slow when allowing unbounded Hessians.
-Similarly, we show in this paper that TR may converge in as many as \(O(\epsilon^{-2 / (1-p)})\) iterations, where \(p \in [0,1)\) is a parameter that controls the growth of the Hessian approximations---the larger \(p\), the larger the allowed growth.
-Because \(\epsilon^{-2 / (1-p)} \to +\infty\) as \(p \nearrow 1\), our results reinforces that of \citet{cartis-gould-toint-2010} and makes it more precise.
-The Adaptive Regularization with Cubics algorithm (ARC, or AR2 because it uses second-order derivatives) minimizes at each iteration the model with bounded Hessian (or bounded Hessian approximations, see for instance \citep{cartis-gould-toint-2011b,dussault-migot-orban-2023})